 Since it is closely related to wars and after wars, trauma as a psychoanalytic term is not confined to psychological studies.
-It has become more dominant in contemporary American life due to the 9/11 attacks which led to constant wars against terrorism and, hence, resulted in increasing the incidence of PTSD.
+It has become more dominant in contemporary American life due to the $^{9/1}$ attacks which led to constant wars against terrorism and, hence, resulted in increasing the incidence of PTSD.
 Again, as an essential term to psychoanalytic studies, it has become a leading concept in literature, applicable to not only individuals but also cultures and nations.
 Christa Schonfelder argues: "Originally situated in the domain of medicine and then psychology, the study of trauma has, over the last few decades, become relevant in literary and cultural studies.
-Indeed, as trauma has become a prominent topos in life writing and fiction, trauma studies has emerged as a new field within the humanities [sii]" (28).
+Indeed, as trauma has become a prominent topos in life writing and fiction, trauma studies has emerged as a new field within the humanities [sic]" ( $^{7}$ A).
 She points out:

 While clinical psychology and psychiatry use trauma as a distinct category of human experience for the diagnosis of mental, emotional, and physical health problems, literary studies tend to use trauma as a metaphor for diagnosing general characteristics of literature and culture.
-In other words, literary and cultural studies tend to argue for the pervasiveness of trauma, and this essential difference in perspective has far-reaching consequences.
-(35)
+In other words, literary and cultural studies tend to argue for the pervasiveness of trauma, and this essential difference in perspective has far-reaching consequences. ( $^{ro}$ )

-Mohd Azmi argues that the "field of trauma studies in literary criticism gained significant attention in 1996" (58) and points out that "repetition is a common response to trauma and easily identifiable in text.
-Many survivors of trauma repeat aspects or the entirety of the event that was traumatic in their life in their mind and, sometimes, in their literature" (59).
-Moreover, another critic, Balaev, argues that "the evolution of trauma theory in literary criticism might best be understood in terms of the changing psychological definitions of trauma as well as the semiotic, rhetorical, and social concerns that mare part of the study of trauma in literature and society" (2).
-Thus, "rather than viewing literature as a closed psychoanalytic system, scholars... employ theoretical approaches and critical practices that suggest trauma's function in literature and society is more varied and curious than first imagined by early theorists" (4).
-However, concerned with the life of human being, literature has much do with "memories. introspection, foreshadow. flashback awful retrospection, and remembrances that are colored by pain, wound and trauma" (Heidarizadeh 788).
+Mohd Azmi argues that the "field of trauma studies in literary criticism gained significant attention in \\\frac{947}{97}\" (\(^0A\)) and points out that "repetition is a common response to trauma and easily identifiable in text.
+Many survivors of trauma repeat aspects or the entirety of the event that was traumatic in their life in their mind and, sometimes, in their literature" (\(^0A\)).
+Moreover, another critic, Balaev, argues that "the evolution of trauma theory in literary criticism might best be understood in terms of the changing psychological definitions of trauma as well as the semiotic, rhetorical, and social concerns that mare part of the study of trauma in literature and society" (\(^7\)).
+Thus, "rather than viewing literature as a closed psychoanalytic system, scholars...employ theoretical approaches and critical practices that suggest trauma's function in literature and society is more varied and curious than first imagined by early theorists" (\(^2\)).
+However, concerned with the life of human being, literature has much to do with "memories, introspection, retrospection, foreshadow, flashback and awful remembrances that are colored by pain, wound and trauma" (Heidarizadeh YAA).
 In addition, psychoanalysis trauma involves dangerous long-term consequences.
-Among the typical causes of this trauma are "confusion and insecurity," "sexual abuse," "police brutality," "domestic violence," and catastrophic events such as war, treachery, and betray (789).
+Among the typical causes of this trauma are "confusion and insecurity," "sexual abuse," "police brutality," "domestic violence," and catastrophic events such as war, treachery, and betray (YAA).